jbampton/tooling-docs/apache-trusted-release/svn-dist.md

-# Legacy Releases from SVN Dist
+ but # Legacy Releases from SVN Dist

 We have three types of Releases to create using a "Pull from 'Dist'" process.